Southwick's Ice Industry: The Berkshire Ice Company (Part One)

 (the smaller structure to the left)

 Transient laborers regularly descended on Southwick as Berkshire Ice, known for paying good wages, would eventually employ about 300 workers during harvest, carrying roughly 100 of them throughout the summer.
-The laborers rented rooms in nearby hotels, including the Railroad Pavilion Hotel and the Lake House; the former eventually turned into tenement housing.
+The laborers rented rooms in nearby hotels, including the Railroad Pavilion Hotel and the Lake House; both were eventually turned into tenement housing.
 (In the fall of 1905, Berkshire Ice started building a boarding house and a dwelling house near their Berkshire Ice House on South Pond to house their workers.
 In 1917, Berkshire Ice reportedly bought the Lake House but later sold it.)

 Some ice cutters in the employ of Berkshire Ice in the winter of 1913 were making $25 per week.
 They worked from 7:00 A.M. to 10:00 P.M., seven days a week.
 The money was so good that the laborers could afford to take the entire summer off without working should the ice harvesting season be extended by six weeks.
 (When Windsor, Connecticut officials wanted to know why so many tramps were coming through their town, they found that most were heading to Southwick to work for the Berkshire Ice Company.)